Zlatovlaska11/gym-website/README.md

 Once cloned, you can open the `index.html` file in your web browser to view the website locally.
 Feel free to explore the code and make any modifications or customizations to suit your needs.

+### Blazingly Fast ⚡

+Built with Rust, our website is optimized for speed and performance, ensuring a smooth and seamless user experience for all visitors.

 ### Contributing:

 We welcome contributions from the community to help improve and enhance the Zlatovlas Gym website.
 If you have any ideas, suggestions, or would like to report an issue, please feel free to open an issue or submit a pull request.
 We appreciate your feedback and contributions!